 Question 5: Please indicate UC number(s) whose KPI table can be covered by the existing sensing service categories.
 If so, add the UC number(s) in the corresponding columns.

+Xiaomi: there are some UCs which identify similar objects and scenarios to existing Cats, however the proposed new KPI fall outside of the already defined Cats.
+How to capture these? maybe new sub Cats e.g. 3a could be considered to align on the object/ target similarities?